4 different types of presentations

 What is an instructive presentation?

-An instructive presentation is one that provides specific directions to accomplish a task.
+An instructive presentation provides specific directions to accomplish a task.
 It might be a little longer than most types of presentations because you’ll need to discuss it step by step.
-At the end, your audience should walk away from this type of presentation more informed and with a new skill.
+In the end, your audience should walk away from this type of presentation more informed and with a new skill.

 How to make an instructive presentation